projets-de-fin-session/OAVCT/README.md

       Physical person
       Concessionaire
       Enterprise
+ * [] User can have information about of OAVCT
 * [] User can **Login or Log out**
+# After logging in, the customer can access the following services:
 * [] User can see all services
-* [] User can have information about of OAVCT
+* [] Launch an expertise reques
 * [] User can  post feed-back
 * [] User can renew their auto insurance online
-* [] User can launch an expertise request for a new insurance issue or a transfer and schedule an appointment for the assessment
+* [] Request for vehicle blocking
+* [] Initiate changes of vehicle users

 ## Installation
 Clone this repository and import into **Android Studio**